gdeslo/GEDI_course/05_Questions.md

 - How could this data be integrated into forest conservation or carbon storage assessments?
 - What are some potential errors or uncertainties in the GEDI data?
 How might atmospheric conditions or terrain features affect accuracy?
 - If you had access to higher-resolution airborne LiDAR, how might it improve upon GEDI’s spatial coverage and detail?
+- How can the QPRP plots be integrated with the GEDI data later on?
+For example, how field plots can be used to calibrate GEDI biomass models, or as validation data for wall-to-wall GEDI-maps (by integration with Sentinel-1/2/ Landsat/...)?